Aging in your home gracefully…..What does that mean?

 Bathrooms: It is important to eliminate any thresholds and shower curtains and to add texture to benches to prevent falls.

 Cabinets should be multiple heights (30” -36”) to allow for different tasks.
 Consider hi-style toilets that sit 18”-21” in height.
 The tub should have an area to sit and swing legs into the tub instead of stepping over an edge.
-Provide grab bars and slip resistance flooring as well as a handheld shower, shampoo niche and scones for extra light.
-Radiant heated floors and half walls in open showers help with loss of heat.
+Provide grab bars and slip resistance flooring as well as a handheld shower, shampoo niche, and scones for extra light.
+Radiant heated floors and half walls in open showers help with the loss of heat.

-Electrical, Lighting, Safety and Security: Light switches (Rocker or touch light switches), thermostats and other environmental controls are placed in accessible locations no higher than 48 inches from the floor.
+Electrical, Lighting, Safety, and Security: Light switches (Rocker or touch light switches), thermostats, and other environmental controls are placed in accessible locations no higher than 48 inches from the floor.
 There needs to be a clear access space of 30 inches by 48 inches in front of switches and controls.
-Easy-to-see and read thermostats and pre-programmed thermostats with electrical outlets 15 inches on center from the floor are important.
+Easy-to-see and read thermostats and pre-programmed thermostats with electrical outlets 15 inches in the center from the floor are important.
 Install a high-tech security/intercom system that can be monitored, with the heating, air conditioning, and lighting, from any TV in the house.
-Security with a direct wired to police, fire, and a flashing porch light or 911 switch.
+Security with a direct wire to police, fire, and a flashing porch light or 911 switch.
 Add an audible and visual strobe light system to indicate when the doorbell, telephone or smoke, or CO2 detectors have been activated.

 Dwell Magazine highlights the universal design with a story about a renovated modern home in Seattle that features universal access space planning and ADA compliance.
 (9/15/2010).
 Click here